Repost: Sunday Words of Wisdom

 Aha!
 Dave was right again.
 Seems to be a pattern with that guy.
 When Dave speaks I generally listen.

 As a wanna be Dave McKee disciple, I tip my hat to yet another river parable dropped to me by Dave.
 A river riddle.
 A passage designed to engage the critical fly fishing mind.
-How to think about fly fishing tactics to capitalize not he features available to the Missouri River angler.
+How to think about fly fishing tactics to capitalize on the features available to the Missouri River angler.

 I have not been as excited about fishing in a number of years.
 This year I am personally jacked up.
 I have enjoyed re-visiting the lower water era’s of the past 30 years since this author has been enamored and stricken by this particular river.
 To learn about the gravel migrations of the past 5 years of micro high water events and the ice flow movements of February and March 2019 has driven my excitement level even higher.